burns-vaughan/azure-network-protocols/README.md

 <h3>1.
 Create 2 virtual machines in Microsoft Azure</h3>
 The first step is to create 2 virtual machines in Azure.
 If you've never created a virtual machine in Azure before refer to <a href="https://github.com/burns-vaughan/virtual-machine-azure">this project</a> I did that shows detailed step by step instructions how to do it.<br> Otherwise, refer to the steps below.

 One VM should be running on Windows 10.
 The other should running on Linux Ubuntu.
 Ensure they are using the same virtual network.
-A virtual network will be created by default when you create your first VM. <br>
+A virtual network will be created by default when you create your first VM either the Windows or Ubuntu virtual machine.
+By default it will create a new virtual network.

-So, with the second VM ensure you select the virtual network that has been created.
+The second VM ensure you select the virtual network that has been created.
 It should select it by default.<br>

 It's best to wait for the first VM to be fully created before creating the second VM.
 That way you can be sure the virtual network has been created.